 Sunday Night YU

-Join us every Sunday from 7:00-9:00pm at the Faith Center.
-Come find us on the first floor!
+During the school year, we meet from 7:00-9:00pm at the Faith Center.
 We are a large group, and we love new members.
 You just never know what to expect on Sunday Nights.
 You might come on a movie night, or a bonfire night, play incredibly wacky games, hear one of our core team members share their witness, or you might learn about the life of a really awesome saint.
 There is always food and we always end each night in prayer.

 Tuesday Night YU

-Join us every Tuesday from 7:00-8:30pm at the Faith Center.
+Join us on Tuesdays during the school year from 7:00-8:30pm at the Faith Center.
 A small group of us gathers every Tuesday Night as we unpack the story of Salvation History using the Bible and hilariously entertaining whiteboard drawings.
 We always provide snacks!
 Come take a mid-week break from homework, and recharge as you learn more about the faith.
 We also end each session with an open question session where you can ask any question you’ve ever wanted to ask about the Catholic faith!
 Come hang out with us; we’d love to meet you.